Skip to main content

 • Create a "communication map" for your team

-4. Choose and optimize your channelssome text
+4. Choose and optimize your channels

 • Select the tools and platforms that best suit your team's needs